 Cultural travel is one way of interacting with Kenya and Africa culture and its subcultures.
 Local village visits is one way of experiencing traditions and ethnic cultures firsthand.

-There are cultural centers and organizations that showcase traditional dances, folklore, the arts, theatre, music and film festivals.
+There are cultural centers and organizations that showcase traditional dances, folklore, the arts, theater, African music and musical instruments and film festivals.

 The Bomas of Kenya is a national institution that helps in enlightening visitors and locals alike on the ancient Africa cultures in Kenya.
 Located in Nairobi city, Bomas of Kenya works to give you an experience of the Kenya culture without you having to go to the local areas for the same.